Taiping Rebellion 1850 - 1864 太平大国 Tài píng dà guó

 Hong Xiuquan (洪秀全) [1 Jan 1814 - 1 Jun 1864)] was the leader of the Taipings 太平 (transliterated as ‘Great Leveling’ or ‘Great Peace’) with a mixture of Chinese; Christian and European ideas.
 Hong Xiuquan came across Christian missionaries and the Bible at an early age in Guangdong.
 After an illness he had a vision in which he believed himself divinely inspired.
 Hong offered equality between men and women as well as reform to the hated system of land ownership where landlords exploited poor tenant farmers.
 Chinese people with a grievance against the Qing system enthusiastically joined the new movement.
 From this reformist point of view, the Taiping rebellion is seen as the forerunner of the Republican and Communist mass movements one hundred years later.

 All this was happening at the same time of European pressure for 'Free Trade' which lead to the Opium Wars (1839-1860) and it was European interests that controlled the outcome of the Rebellion.
 A policy of strict neutrality by the foreign powers was initially adopted, allowing the Europeans to supply guns and military advice to both sides; a Civil War is a lucrative business for the arms trade.
-Two Englishmen proved vital to the outcome of the rebellion Augustus Lindley ➚ for the Taipings and Charles 'Chinese' Gordon ➚ for the Qing forces.
+Indeed the American Frederick Ward was arrested on 19th May 1861 for supporting the Qing side.
+Two Englishmen proved vital to the outcome of the rebellion Augustus Lindley ➚ for the Taipings and Charles 'Chinese' Gordon for the Qing forces.
 Foreign observers at first applauded the transformation in Taiping lands:

 “Throughout their long line of march, for 1,500 miles, over fertile and populous districts, plunders, murder, and rape, the usual attendant curses of Asiatic warfare, were denounced and punished by death.
 With more than Puritanical strictness, they waged an internecine war with the most dearly cherished sensual habits of their countrymen.
 The ten moral rules of the Decalogue were enforced, and a stricter interpretation attached to its terms.
 Amorous glances, libidinous songs, and all the common incentives to profligacy, were prohibited and abandoned.
 The drinking of wine, the smoking of tobacco, gambling, lying, swearing, and, above all, indulgence in the fumes of opium, were denounced and abolished with a moral determination which permitted no half measures.”